 Around 75% of Teagasc's yearly budget comes from the Irish exchequer and EU funding with the balance generated from earned income.
 Some 40% of the budget is devoted to research with the remainder split half and half between advisory and education services

-- Research services are provided by 120 research scientists, 30 specialists and 120 research technicians at seven dedicated centres.
+- Research services are provided by 216 research scientists, 51 specialists and specialist advisers and 116 research technicians and technologists, 171 support staff and approximately 175 Walsh Fellows (PhD students) at six dedicated centres.

 - There are over 250 advisors based at county and local offices.

 - The eight colleges and local training/research centres are staffed by college lecturers, technicians and education officers.

 More About Teagasc